1. VENDOR APPLICATION

 - Non-produce: This includes products made or produced by the Vendor.
 Examples are jams, jellies, sauces, oils, vinegar, molasses, baked goods, handmade soaps, bread, muffins, cookies, jerky, and honey.
 This also includes eggs, & pet treats.
 Crafts and fine art will be considered and approved on a case-by-case basis for Market relevance.
 All other items for sale in this category will be subject to approval.
 Limited applications.

 A copy of the Georgia Department of Agriculture’s GUIDELINES FOR FOOD PRODUCTS SOLD AT EVENTS SPONSORED BY NON-PROFIT ORGANIZATIONS will be given to each applicant.
-All products MUST be labeled with all ingredients and vendor name address and phone number.
+All products MUST be labeled with all ingredients listed accompanied by vendor name address and phone number.

 4. WAITING LIST

 Any applicant who wants to bring a non-produce item that is already being sold at the Market will be placed on a Waiting List.
 The Vendor will be contacted on Thursday if space becomes available.
 All items must be approved before selling at the Market.
 If unapproved items are offered by the Vendor, the Vendor will be asked to leave for the remainder of that day.
 On the second occurrence, that Vendor’s participation will be revoked for the remainder of the season, with no refund of fees.

 Each Vendor may set his or her own prices.
 Prices should be set in keeping with customer satisfaction.